 Explore Japan on foot

-Walking the streets of Japan you will be amazing by the contrast between ultra modern buildings next to traditional temples, by the kids walking around in their self created fashion and an elderly lady in a traditional kimono.
+Walking the streets of Japan you will be amazed by the contrast between ultra modern buildings next to traditional temples, by the kids walking around in their self created fashion and an elderly lady in a traditional kimono.
 Japan is such a mix of contradictions that it is almost impossible to get your head wrapped around it.
-Finally your learn to just enjoy it.
+Finally you'll learn to just enjoy it.

 Japan is a land of contradictions but it works and it works well.

 Kyoto, the former imperial capital of Japan, is where the traditional Japanese ‘high arts’ flourished like tea ceremony, calligraphy, poetry, philosophy and religion.
 Numerous temples and shrines are located throughout the city and walking along canals, next to traditional wooden houses and through the small streets really gives you an idea of the ancient imperial culture.
 Kyoto also famous for its crafts: textile, kimono and pottery.
-Meals included: Breakfast
+In Kyoto you can stay in a Hotel or Machiya Townhouse Meals: Breakfast

 Your private local guide will meet you in the lobby of your hotel and will show you Kyoto.
 Your guide will take you to Japan's most beautiful and historic temples and shrines, and you will walk down ancient streets where Japanese nobles strolled.
 There is too much to see and do but you want want to focus on Higashiyama to see Kiyomizudera, Gion to see geisha walking to their next appointment or head north to Kinkakuji.
 Your guide will work with you so you see the sights you are most interested in visiting.
 We can work on the sightseeing itinerary before you go to Kyoto to better tailor your sightseeing.
-Meals included: Breakfast
+In Kyoto you can stay in a Hotel or Machiya Townhouse Meals: Breakfast

 Today you will take a train to Kansai Airport and then home with memories you will have for a lifetime.
-Meals included: Breakfast
+Meals: Breakfast